saleor/saleor-docs/docs/dashboard/configuration/pages.md

 ![New page displayed by the site](assets/dashboard-config/19.png)

-## Search engine preview
+**3. Search engine preview**

 Click [[Edit&nbsp;Website&nbsp;SEO]] to add a description that will appear in web searches.

-## URL
+**4. URL**

 If you leave the URL card empty, the title of the page will be added to your normal site URL after a slash.
 You can change the site address after the slash by typing it into the URL field.

-## Visibility
+**5. Visibility**

 You can choose if your page is published or not.
+Use the switch in the Visibility card to make it visible or hidden.

+>**Tip**
+>
-If the slider is green, it is live on your website.
-If the slider is grey, you can leave the page hidden or set a future date when it will be published.
+> You can set a future date when the page will be published.
+Use the _Publish on_ field to specify a publishing date.

-## Deleting pages
+## How to delete a page

-To delete a page, click on the checkbox next to the page name on the list, then click the trash can icon.
-Alternatively, you can enter the page and then click [[Remove]] in the footer.
+To delete a page, in the main list of existing pages, click the checkbox next to the page name you want to remove, then click the trash can icon.

+Alternatively, you can enter the page you want to delete and then click [[Remove]] in the footer.